-Class B limited partnership interests may not be sold.
-All vested Class B interests are subject to mandatory redemption on termination of employment for any reason.
+All vested Class B limited partnership interests are subject to mandatory redemption on termination of employment for any reason.
 Unvested Class B limited partnership interests are forfeited on termination of employment.
 Vested interests of a terminated employee are redeemed in cash, with payment in annual installments over the five years following termination of employment, at an aggregate amount determined under a formula stated in the corresponding grant agreement.
 Due to this feature, the grants are considered liability awards.
-Compensation cost is measured at the grant date based on the intrinsic value of the interests granted, and is re-measured each period; intrinsic value is measured using the redemption formula of the Class B awards.
-The redemption formula is based on current EBITDA (excluding equity-based compensation charges) multiplied by a stated multiple and adjusted to take into account working capital, debt and non-current liabilities associated with Class B partner redemptions.
+Compensation cost is measured at the grant date based on the intrinsic value of the interests granted, and is re-measured each period.
 Intrinsic value as measured each period is recognized as expense over the remaining vesting period, typically five years.
 Changes in the intrinsic value that occur after the end of the vesting period are recorded as compensation cost of the period in which the changes occur through settlement of the interests.
-Because the intrinsic value of the Class B interests is based on the formula described above, significant fluctuations in the measurement of the Class B interests may occur with changes in EBITDA (before equity-based compensation charges) as a result of changes in assets under management, revenues or operating expenses.

 Accounting for our Class B limited partnership interests will change as we transition from a private company to a public company.
 Historical financial statements presented for periods prior to the filing of this registration statement reflect the Class B limited partnership interests as liability awards with measurement at intrinsic value under ASC 718.
-In our financial statements for the period after the date of the initial filing of this registration statement and before the completion of this offering, the Class B limited partnership interests will be reflected as liabilities measured at fair value, instead of intrinsic value.
-That fair value measurement will take into account the features of the Class B interests, including their interest in future profits of Artisan Partners Holdings and the impact of the redemption formula feature embedded in the Class B interests.
+As of the date of the initial filing of this registration statement, we are a public registrant.
+As a result, the Class B limited partnership interests will be reflected as liabilities measured at fair value, instead of intrinsic value, in our financial statements for the three months ending June 30, 2011 and in any other financial statements prepared prior to the completion of this offering.
 Immediately prior to the consummation of this offering, the Class B limited partnership interests will be unitized into Class B common units exchangeable for Class A common stock pursuant to the terms of the exchange agreement and modified to remove the cash redemption feature.
 As a result, the Class B common units are expected to be treated as equity awards and compensation cost will be measured based upon the fair value of the awards at the time of the offering.